speakeasy-api/helm-charts/charts/speakeasy-k8s/README.md

 and `registry.ingress.grpcHostnames` to your specified domain names for Speakeasy's registry API, web, and gRPC services.
 ### Ambassador
 If using Ambassador mappings, ensure `registry.ingress.enabled` and `cert-manager.enabled` are both `false`.
-See the [Ambassador Installation](#emissary-ingress) section below for the steps required to use Ambassador for your Speakeasy deployment.
+See the [Ambassador Installation](./ambassador/README.md#emissary-ingress) section for the steps required to use Ambassador for your Speakeasy deployment.

 [//]: # (Following instruction will be relevant once we provide a method for fixing the IP of ingress-nginx's LoadBalancer service